-- 1. Enabling the Splunk forwarder service in Standalone Sentry. - 2.
-Adding a Splunk receiver entry in Standalone Sentry. - 3.
-Configuring Standalone Sentry data to export to Splunk. - 4.
-Tasks in Splunk server to set up Standalone Sentry
+- 1. "Enabling the Splunk forwarder service in Standalone Sentry" below. - 2.
+"Adding a Splunk receiver entry in Standalone Sentry" below. - 3.
+"Configuring Standalone Sentry data to export to Splunk" on the next page. - 4.
+"Tasks in Splunk server to set up Standalone Sentry" on the next page